Alex Whittle: Club career

 On 23 May 2016, Whittle signed for newly relegated National League club York City on a one-year contract, with the option of a further year.

 On 29 December 2017, Whittle agreed to sign for League Two club Forest Green Rovers on a free transfer on 1 January 2018.
 He joined National League North club Southport on 15 March 2018 on a one-month loan, having struggled with a hamstring injury after joining Forest Green.
 He was released by Forest Green at the end of 2017–18.

 Whittle signed for Northern Premier League Premier Division club Warrington Town in September 2018 and made his debut in a 3–0 home win over South Shields on 29 September in the league.
 Although they would go on to win the play-offs, they were denied promotion after losing to Southern League Central playoff champions King's Lynn Town.

 In June 2019, Whittle joined Boston United.

 Whittle joined Gloucester City in August 2020.
 On 8 January 2021, he departed from Gloucester, joining Chesterfield later that day, following the path of former manager at Gloucester James Rowe and former teammates Akwasi Asante and George Carline.
 Whittle was released by Chesterfield at the end of the 2021–22 season.

 On 2 July 2022, Whittle returned to newly promoted National League club York City.

 On 3 July 2023, Whittle signed for National League South side Yeovil Town.
 In June 2025, he signed a one-year contract extension to his existing deal with the option of a further year.
+He was released by Yeovil Town at the end of the 2025–26 season.

+On 25 June 2026, Whittle agreed to join National League South side, Farnborough following his release from Yeovil Town.